pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli instance count [COMMAND-OPTIONS] CLASSNAME-regex
+    Usage: pywbemcli instance count [COMMAND-OPTIONS] CLASSNAME-REGEX

       Get instance count for classes.

-      Displays the count of instances for the classes defined by the `classname- regex` argument in one or more namespaces.
+      Displays the count of instances for the classes defined by the `CLASSNAME- REGEX` argument in one or more namespaces.

-      The size of the response may be limited by CLASSNAME-regex argument which defines a classname regular expression so that only those classes are counted.
+      The size of the response may be limited by CLASSNAME-REGEX argument which defines a regular expression based on the desired class names so that only classes that match the regex are counted.
 The CLASSNAME-regex argument is optional.

       The CLASSNAME-regex argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
 To limit the filter to a single classname, terminate the classname with $.

-      The regular expression is anchored to the beginning of the classname and is case insensitive.
+      The CLASSNAME-REGEX regular expression is anchored to the beginning of the classname and is case insensitive.
 Thus `pywbem_` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc.

       This operation can take a long time to execute.